 The Network Server will attempt to create the trace directory (and any parent directories) if they do not exist.
-This will require that the Java security policy for derbynet. jar permits verification of the existence of the named trace directory and all necessary parent directories.
-For each directory created, the policy must allow and for the trace directory itself, the policy must allow
+This will require that the Java security policy for derbynet.jar permits verification of the existence of the named trace directory and all necessary parent directories.
+For each directory created, the policy must allow permission java.io.FilePermission "directory", "read,write";

-'''

-permission java.io.FilePermission "<directory>", "read,write";

-'''